 Bill Veeck’s exploding scoreboard was featured in a night shot on the cover of Sports Illustrated.
 The headine read: Fireworks at Comiskey Park.

 White Sox catcher Ed Herrmann was involved in three double plays, which tied the record for most involving a catcher in a single game.
 (In fact, he tied former teammate J.C.
 Martin for the honor.)
-The three included Herrmann in the middle of a pitcher-catcher-first base double play, a strike out-caught stealing twin killing, and a thrown out at home, thrown out at second double play.
+The three included Herrmann in the middle of a pitcher-catcher-first base double play, a strike out-caught stealing twin killing, and an out at home/out at second double play.
 The Sox turned five double plays in the game against Baltimore — but lost, 2-1!

-At the urging of new manager Larry Doby, the White Sox brought up Tony La Russa to become the club’s new first base coach.
-La Russa cut his teeth managing with success in the minor leagues, and was deemed ready by Doby and others to take the next step.
+At the urging of new manager Larry Doby, the White Sox brought up Tony La Russa to become the club’s new first-base coach.
+La Russa cut his teeth managing Knoxville with success in the minor leagues, and was deemed ready by Doby and others to take the next step.

 La Russa would soon be named White Sox manager and led the Sox to the 1983 Western Division title, then win numerous pennants and championships as a manager of the A’s and Cardinals.
 He was elected to the Hall of Fame in 2014 with 2,728 wins over 33 seasons.

-In 2021, he came out of retirement to return the White Sox, and moved into second place all-time on the managerial wins list.
+In 2021, he came out of retirement to lead the White Sox to a division title, and moved into second place all-time on the managerial wins list.
+He was forced to resign from the club in September 2022 due to a heart condition.

 Ray Durham and José Valentín led off the White Sox half of the first inning in Kansas City with back-to-back home runs.
 It was the second time in team history a game started that way, and the first since 1937.
 The game also marked the major league debut for Jon Garland, who only lasted three innings in a 10-7 loss.